mansenfranzen/autodoc_pydantic/docs/source/developer_guide/explanation.rst

 existing ``py:method`` directive to document pydantic validators.
-However, the default signature of pydantic validators does not convey valuable information because it most often just shows a single argument without letting us know which pydantic field is validated.
-Instead, we might want to put references to the validated fields directly into the header since this more relevant.
+However, the default signature of pydantic validators does not convey valuable information because it most often just shows a single argument without letting the user know which pydantic field is validated.
+Instead, one might want to put references to the validated fields directly into the header since this more relevant.
 This is not possible while relying on the default directives.